-With Justinmind prototyping tool, you can supercharge your prototyping process thanks to strong sharing and collaboration features
+With the Justinmind prototyping tool, you can supercharge your prototyping process thanks to strong sharing and collaboration features

 In all big enterprises collaboration tools help to boost productivity.
 Especially when there are designers involved – who often work in distributed groups – and when clients are based all over the world, collaboration management is key.

 This is where a collaborative prototyping tool like Justinmind comes in, to make it easier and faster for designers to create together as a team, to get meaningful feedback about their creation, and to share their app or web prototypes with the developers.

 Justinmind has always made sharing and collaboration features one of its strong points, thus enabling an efficient collaborative prototyping process.
 This post explains how to take full advantage of these features – constantly updated and improved – at each step of the web or app prototyping process.

 We all agree that a team works better when it communicates better.
 Justinmind helps you in this, optimizing communication and collaboration, and ensuring that everything runs smoothly and within deadline.

-Our teamwork features allow the creation of shared prototypes thanks to Justinmind’s online service: your team and you will be able to edit and make changes simultaneously on the same web or app prototype.
+Our teamwork features allow the creation of shared prototypes thanks to Justinmind’s online service: you and your team will be able to edit and make changes simultaneously on the same web or app prototype.
 All this can happen in the cloud, or on-premise with Justinmind.

 You’ll just need to create a shared prototype at the beginning of the design process, or share an existing one with other users using the Teamwork drop-down menu.
 At this point, the project owner will be able to invite (and dis-invite) users to edit it.
 In turn, they can be changed by the owner of the Justinmind account where the project has been uploaded.

 All users have the possibility to lock elements (screens, templates, masters, etc) of the app or web prototype and to be the only person with the permission to edit them, so as to avoid conflicts in modifications.
 Once the work is done, users can unlock the elements so that others can make all further editing.